AndersDeath/diary2/000-current.md

 # 02 June - Sonnstag - Berlin - 619 Tag der Einwanderung - Hot Sunny

 I liked this Sunday.
 I did tons of things.
 For example I prepared a technical task for a freelancer that supposed to fix Mostmag finally.
 I am tiered of removing virus and I don't have enough time for it.
 I did my homework and prepared for tomorrow's onboarding in Visable.
 It's nice.
 I am happy to change the job.
 I hope to be good manager and will do it.
 Additionally I am glad to see nice progress with Holy Theory project.
-I am about to finish all things regarding
+I am about to finish all things regarding builder and very soon it will be ready for new books.